Alex-coder-ui/Weather-app/README.md

 If you have some issuses with start this APP try to delete package-lock.json, run 'npm init' in your command prompt.
 And eventually run 'npm install -d'.

-In the project directory, first run npm install and soon you can run:
+In the project directory, first of all run npm install and soon you can run:

 ### `npm start`